Wind

-The emergency response plan (PIU) in the event of extreme weather conditions defines the actions the government should take in the event of six different weather conditions, including that of strong gusts of wind.
+The government crisis management plan in the event of extreme weather and flooding defines the actions the government should take in the event meteorological or hydrological events, including wind.

 between 90 km/h and 110 km/h